 Default rates on loans may be adversely affected by a number of factors outside the Fund's control, such as economic downturns or general economic or political conditions, including prevailing interest rates, the rate of unemployment, the level of consumer confidence, residential real estate values, the value of the various currencies, energy or gasoline prices, changes in consumer spending, the number of personal bankruptcies, insolvencies, disruptions in the credit markets, the borrower's personal circumstances, the stigma of personal bankruptcy and other factors.
-For example, default rates on alternative lending-related securities originated in the United Kingdom may increase in the event that the United Kingdom exits the European Union ("Brexit"), particularly in the event of a so-called "hard Brexit" in which there is no agreement between the United Kingdom and the European Union.
+For example, the COVID-19 pandemic has impacted, and is likely to continue to impact, loan repayment and default rates.
+See "Epidemic and Pandemic Risk."